 - Surgical instruments left in the patient’s body

-- Anesthesiologist errors (anesthesia errors, too much anesthesia) lead to permanent brain injury.
+- Anesthesiologist errors (anesthesia errors, incorrectly dosing anesthesia) lead to permanent brain injury.

 - Burns of unknown origin